WMGray/MSFT-Transformer/README.md

-# MTMF-Transformer
+# MSFT-Transformer
-MTMF-Transformer: A Multimodal Tabular Transformer with Multi-Level Fusion for Disease Prediction using Biomedical Data
+MSFT-Transformer: A Multi-Stage Fusion Tabular Transformer for Disease Prediction using Metagenomic Data

 ## Quick Setup Guide:
 1. Step 1: Change the current working directory to the location where you want to install MTMF-Transformer